doc-doc/vRGV/README.md

 # Visual Relation Grounding in Videos

-This is the pytorch implementation of our paper at ECCV2020 (Spotlight).
+This is the pytorch implementation of our work at ECCV2020 (Spotlight).
 ![teaser](https://github.com/doc-doc/vRGV/blob/master/introduction.png)
 The repository mainly includes 3 parts: (1) Extract RoI feature; (2) Train and inference; and (3) Generate relation-aware trajectories.
 ![](https://github.com/doc-doc/vRGV/blob/master/model.png)